aisharoslan/WebDevSpring24/FINAL/README.md

 - Light mode on smaller screens
 - Go to top arrow on every page
-- Interactive quiz on About Page
+- Custom cursor for each page

 ## Skills/Libraries Used